nwHacks-Vaccine-Finder/smart-vaccs/README.md

 # smart-vaccs

-Run <npm install> to install all dependencies
+Run `npm install` to install all dependencies

-Run <npm deploy> to deploy
+Run `npm deploy` to deploy build